waliddev23/mapping_data/README.md

 This folder contains tools and scripts for converting DXF files (commonly used in CAD software) into SHP files (a popular GIS format), as well as for symbolizing and visualizing spatial data in QGIS.

 # 🚀 Features
-DXF to SHP Conversion
+1.DXF to SHP Conversion

  Transform CAD files into shapefiles for GIS analysis.
 Automated Symbolization in QGIS

 Python scripts to automate styling and symbolization for easy visualization.